This page includes:

 North Wales Chronicle, 25.6.1833

-The Rev John Blackwell, (Alun, 1797 – 1840), curate of Holywell and Rector of Manordeifi (Pembrokeshire), ‘On the Advantages Resulting from the Preservation of the Welsh Language and the National Costumes of Wales.’
+The Rev John Blackwell, (Alun, 1797 – 1840), curate of Holywell and Rector of Manordeifi (Pembrokeshire), ‘On the Advantages Resulting from the Preservation of the Welsh Language and the National Costumes of Wales’ a competition essay for the Gwent and Dyfed Eisteddfod 1834.

-This was published i851), edited by G. Edwards (Gutyn Padarn), pp. 253-266 which states that ‘This essay was intended for the Cn English, as a translation from the Welsh in Beauties of Alun; being the Literary Remains, in Welsh and English, of the late The Rev John Blackwell, B.A., (Ruthin and London, 1ardiff Eisteddfod, but sent in too late for the adjudication.’
+The English translation was published in 1851, edited by G. Edwards (Gutyn Padarn), pp. 253-266 which states that ‘This essay was intended for the English, as a translation from the Welsh in Beauties of Alun; being the Literary Remains, in Welsh and English, of the late The Rev John Blackwell, B.A., (Ruthin and London, Cardiff Eisteddfod, but sent in too late for the adjudication.’

 The English translation was also published in The Cambrian Journal, (Cambrian Institute), Tenby, 1861, pp. 26-38, in which it was prefaced by the following: ‘We reprint the following essay by the late eminent Bard and Scholar, Blackwell ; especially as it furnishes valuable information on a subject that is engaging a good deal of the public attention just now, that is, the National Costume of the Welsh.’